-- Only school nurses and designated personnel that have completed appropriate training, as designated in [NAME OF SCHOOL DISTRICT OR SCHOOL OR NONPUBLIC SCHOOL]'s protocol, shall administer the stock bronchodilator. - Each school shall appoint other personnel to administer the stock bronchodilator when the nurse is not available. - All who will be administering stock bronchodilators, including the nurse and other designated personnel, are required to complete the appropriate training.3 - The stock bronchodilator shall be stored in a secure and easily accessible, but unlocked location known to the school nurse and all school staff designated to administer the bronchodilator in case of the nurse's absence.
+- Only school nurses and designated personnel that have completed appropriate training, as designated in [NAME OF SCHOOL DISTRICT OR SCHOOL OR NONPUBLIC SCHOOL]'s protocol, shall administer the stock bronchodilator. - Each school shall appoint other personnel to administer the stock bronchodilator when the nurse is not available. - All who will be administering stock bronchodilators, including the nurse and other designated personnel, are required to complete the appropriate training. - The stock bronchodilator shall be stored in a secure and easily accessible, but unlocked location known to the school nurse and all school staff designated to administer the bronchodilator in case of the nurse's absence. - To minimize the spread of disease, inhalers shall be used with disposable spacers or disposable mouth-pieces. - To minimize the spread of disease, disposable tubing with mask or mouthpieces may be used with nebulizers and discarded after the student is finished with it.
+Nebulizers shall be cleaned and sanitized properly to avoid spreading infection. - Each school shall implement a reporting system to notify parent/guardians, and if applicable, the student's healthcare provider when the stock bronchodilator has been used by a student.
+[INSERT NAME OF SCHOOL DISTRICT OR SCHOOL OR NONPUBLIC SCHOOL] may implement a recording system to document each time the stock bronchodilator has been used, and by which student.